YWCA COVID-19 Emergency Relief and Community Resiliency Fund

 These are a few of many challenges our local YWCAs are facing.
 In response to the outbreak, YWCA USA has launched the COVID-19 Relief and Community Resiliency Fund to provide emergency funds and in-kind support for COVID-19 preparedness, response, and recovery services, and to shore up critical housing, childcare, and domestic violence programs facing imminent risk of closure as a result of the pandemic.

 The need for financial and in-kind support is critical!

 Here are FOUR ways you can help RIGHT NOW:

-1. Contribute to the COVID-19 Relief and Resilience Fund
+1. Contribute to the COVID-19 Relief and Resiliency Fund

 Funding will go toward $20,000 – $40,000 emergency grants for immediate, short-term operations needs for local associations facing shutdown as a result of the COVID-19 pandemic.

 The funding provided will help ensure the doors of our local YWCAs remain open so they can continue to safely serve the women, children and families in need.

 Local YWCAs are in desperate need of essential supplies, such as grocery cards, cleaning and disinfecting products, and Children’s feeding and hygiene supplies.
 Follow the link above to find your local association and send them the supplies they need most.

 4. Contact Your Member of Congress

 More than ever, we need members of congress to voice the concerns of the communities they represent.
 Contact your representative to demand the inclusion of emergency relief for non-profits and community partners in the next COVID-19 relief/stimulus package.